Tribal, U.S. State and U.S. Federal Employee Scholarship

 - The applicant must be a Tribal employee, or an employee of a U.S. Federal or State natural resource management agency in a junior or midlevel position.

-- The applicant is encouraged to submit an abstract for presentation at Pathways for Salmon, but it is not required.
+- The applicant is encouraged to submit an abstract for presentation at Pathways, but it is not required.

 - The applicant must demonstrate significant need for the scholarship.